Kayal (TV series)

-Kayal is a 2021 Indian Tamil-language television series starring Chaitra Reddy and Sanjeev Karthik.
-It is loosely based on the Tamil film Manathil Urudhi Vendum.
+Kayal is a 2021 Indian Tamil language television series starring Chaitra Reddy and Sanjeev Karthik.

-The series premiered on 25 October 2021 on Sun TV, airing from Monday to Saturday, and is also available on the digital platform Sun NXT.
+The series premiered on 25 October 2021 on Sun TV and is also available on the digital platform Sun NXT.
 It is directed by P. Selvam and produced by Vision Time India Private Limited in association with Sun Entertainment.

-Synopsis
+Plot

-Abandoned by her father & coping with an alcoholic brother Moorthy, Kayal works as a nurse to become her family's sole provider.
+Abandoned by her father Muthuvel & coping with an alcoholic brother Moorthy, Kayal works as a nurse to become her family's sole provider.
 She finds happiness in her sacrifice to meet the needs of her brother: Moorthy and Anbu & sisters: Devi and Anandhi.
-Watch Kayal stand tall in her selfless journey.